 Peanut Butter Balls are the perfect combination of peanut butter and chocolate!
-This simple, no-bake recipe makes about 24 peanut butter balls everyone loves!
+This simple, no-bake recipe makes peanut butter balls that everyone loves!

-Now, those buckeyes were wonderful treats that I surely love still, but when Little Buddy and I were making them when he was younger we decided not to fool around with all that special dipping.
+Now, her buckeyes were wonderful treats that I surely love still, but when Sam and I were making them when he was younger we decided not to fool around with all that special dipping for our peanut butter balls.
 And by request, we decided to make them a little bit bigger.

 Okay, a good bit bigger.